 Games are a fun way to start the week.
 I started using these States/Capitals/Abbreviations Bump games and my kids LOVE them.
 They’re quick, easy, and the darned things WORK.
 They learn these states like nobody’s business.

 I’m about to introduce my new Phases of the Moon Bump game and am excited to see their faces when they find these on their desks come Monday morning.

 You can make quick word searches and have those at the ready for their Monday morning work.
 (And if it’s near April Fools, you can try this word search, which will be just as much fun for you!
 It may be one of my favorite things to do all year…)

-You could also download an audiobook you’ve been dying to read or that podcast you really really love and save it for your Monday commute to work.
+You could download an audiobook you’ve been dying to read.
+Or save the new episode of your favorite podcast for your Monday commute.

-- How do you beat the Sunday night teacher blues?
+- What do you do to chase away the Sunday night teacher blues?

-- What strategies from this list will you try?
+- OR … What strategy above will you try?

 Want more good stuff?

 Click here and get “8 Ways to Create Lifelong Readers.”
 Want your kids to love reading?
 In 8 easy steps, you’ll have a well-loved book haven in your classroom.